Sustainability

 FOOD AND NUTRITION

 • We are in the process of building out our school site kitchens to best receive what the Central Kitchen can produce.
-The food will be prepped at the Central Kitchen, transported to the site kitchens with specialized, all electric combi ovens that can be programmed to complete the recipes with a high level of quality control across the District.
+The food will be prepped at the Central Kitchen, and transported to the site kitchens with specialized, all-electric combi ovens that can be programmed to complete the recipes with a high level of quality control across the District.

-• Through a partnership with the Food Literacy Center, our afterschool students learn fruit and vegetable appreciation, how to read nutrition labels, cooking skills and environmental impacts of their food choices.
-They also provide school day education to the students at Leataata Floyd Elementary, the school next to Floyd Farms, with the hopes of expanding to other schools soon.
+• Through a partnership with the Food Literacy Center, our afterschool students learn fruit and vegetable appreciation, how to read nutrition labels, cooking skills, and the environmental impacts of their food choices.
+They also provide school-day education to the students at Leataata Floyd Elementary, the school next to Floyd Farms, with the hopes of expanding to other schools soon.

 WATER